t0m45DEV/Trace-Engine/README.md

 ## Instalation

-To install just download the executable from this git, or download the whole project and run:
+Download the whole project and run:

 ```
 make